 If you visit in late autumn you’ll be able to watch salmon leaping their way up the Black Linn Falls as they swim to their spawning grounds, which is regarded as one of Scotland’s top wildlife-watching experiences.

 The trees surrounding the falls are some of the tallest in Scotland and many of them are over 100 feet high, which makes a walk through The Hermitage one of the highlights of a visit to Perthshire’s ‘Big Tree Country’.

 A downside to The Hermitage is that it’s quite a popular place so if you really want to get away from it all I recommend heading to the final section of The West Highland Way instead which is one of the – if not the – most picturesque walking trails in Scotland.

 The route stretches 96 miles from Milngavie to Fort William but it’s the last section from Kinlochleven that’s the most scenic.
 From Kinlochleven you’ll pass between steep mountains on The Great Pass which threads its way north through lovely woodland before veering towards Glen Nevis.

-With that in mind make sure you pack plenty of warm waterproof clothing in a quality waterproof backpack (see my recommended backpacks), carry a mobile phone with a USB power pack and keep your extremities warm with a hat and gloves.
+With that in mind make sure you pack plenty of warm waterproof clothing in a decent backpack (see my recommended lightweight backpacks), carry a mobile phone with a USB power pack, and keep your extremities warm with a hat and gloves.